Consumer Medicine Information

 of the lips, gums or skin

 rapid weight gain, swelling of face, hands, ankles or feet

 difficulty or painful breathing, cough, wheezing with or without fever

 weakness or paralysis of face or limbs, difficulty speaking, severe headache, seeing, feeling or hearing things that are not

-thirst, dry skin, irritability, dark urine, passing little urine, passing a lot of urine, difficulty or pain in passing urine,
+thirst, dry skin, irritability, dark urine, passing little urine, difficulty or pain in passing urine, urge to urinate frequently,

 blood in urine

 blurred vision, loss of vision, blood in eye, increased sensitivity of the eyes to light, eye pain or redness, swelling and

 itching of the eyelids, decreased sharpness of vision, eye irritation

 swelling and pain in one part of the body